 A CV is an artist resume and should contain information about your professional activities.
 Be sure to format your CV so that it's easy to read and all the information is easily distinguishable.
 Use the headings and notes indicated at the following link.

 An artist statement is a statement that expresses ideas, processes, influences, etc. of the artists' current general studio/artistic practice.
 It is not a biography or description of work specific to one work or project.

 The Exhibition Proposal does not reiterate what was said in the Artist Statement.
 The Exhibition Proposal is a statement of the ideas and works being proposed for a specific exhibition or art project.
 Discuss how your ideas outlined in the Artist Statement is fulfilled in the proposed exhibition, and what logistical needs the exhibition will require.

 Submit the largest file possible for the application guidelines.
-For UAS that is 800px wide on the longest side and 150 dpi.
 All work should be properly documented on a neutral background, well-lit, edges visible and without distracting interference.
 Documenting your work is about showing your art as clearly and descriptively as possible, it is NOT about your creative photography and Photoshop skills.